Polar Β· Aromatic

 πŸ§€

 The crystals in aged cheese.
 The white crunchy specks in well-aged Parmesan, Gouda, and Gruyère are mostly tyrosine crystals that form as proteases break down cheese proteins during aging.
-Tasting these crystals gives a slightly crunchy texture and an intensely savory flavor — partly because free amino acids including tyrosine and glutamate contribute strongly to umami taste in aged cheese.
+Free amino acids including tyrosine and glutamate also contribute strongly to umami taste in aged cheese — so those crystals are partly responsible for the intense savory flavor.

 πŸ”€

 Why Y?
-The single-letter code for tyrosine is Y β€” not an obvious choice from the name.
+The single-letter code for tyrosine is Y β€” not an obvious choice from the English name.
 T was already taken by threonine.
-The Y comes from the German spelling tYrosin, where the Y was the most distinctive letter available.
-It's one of several cases where the one-letter code tracks the German rather than the English name.
+The Y comes from the German spelling tYrosin, where Y was the most distinctive letter still available.
+It is one of several cases where the one-letter amino acid code follows the German rather than the English spelling.

 β˜€οΈ